This sermon was delivered to the Unitarian Universalist Church of Akron in June of 2018

 If the concept of Spiritual Direction intrigues you, I invite you into my own Spiritual Direction practice.
-I have been given the gift of partnering with other wellness practitioners to form an Inspiration Boutique in the historic hamlet of Ghent in Bath Township.
-Here, I am able to serve the needs of my Directees both in private and group sessions.
+I am able to serve the needs of my Directees both in private and group sessions in my Northeast Ohio office and online via the video conferencing platform, Zoom.
 I encourage you to seek out my work.

 My hope is that you consider the need for Spiritual Direction in our communities and in the lives of individuals who are seeking a responsible approach to their own search for meaning.
 When you are able to open the door to your own heart first, only then are you truly able to open your heart to another.